dalibo/ldap2pg/docs/config.md

       REVOKE CONNECT ON DATABASE {database} FROM {role}
 ```

-Writing `inspect` queries requires a deep knowledge of Postgres internals.
+Writing `inspect` queries requires deep knowledge of Postgres internals.
 See
 [System Catalogs](https://www.postgresql.org/docs/current/static/catalogs.html)
 section in PostgreSQL documentation to see how ACL are actually stored in
 Postgres.
 Checking whether a `GRANT SELECT ON ALL TABLES IN SCHEMA` is complete